wireapp/kalium/monkeys/helm/infinitemonkeys/Readme.md

 This Helm chart provides:

 - A group of StatefulSets deploying one monkeyController and N monkeyServers
-- Integration with Prometheus and Grafana via dependency "kube-prometheus-stack"
+- Integration Prometheus-Operator via PodMonitors and a Grafana Dashboard

 ## Architecture